Budget Message

 From: Kris M. Busse, City Administrator

-Pursuant to the Owatonna City Charter and Minnesota statutes, the City Administrator hereby submits to the City Council the 2024 recommended budget and levy for all funds of the City of Owatonna.
+Pursuant to the Owatonna City Charter and Minnesota statutes, the City Administrator hereby submits to the City Council the 2025 recommended budget and levy for all funds of the City of Owatonna.
 This budget is the result of months of preparation and review by Council and City Staff.
-This budget reflects the City of Owatonna’s vision, to enhance the quality of life and follow the priorities set by the City Council through its strategic planning process.
-There were no significant changes from the proposed budget to this final budget.
+This budget reflects the City of Owatonna’s vision, where residents and businesses thrive, with easy access to work, shopping, high-quality education and recreation.
+We are better together, welcoming and diverse, creating a quality of life unparalleled in Southern Minnesota.
+This budget is also following the priorities set by the City Council through its strategic planning process.

 Economic Outlook

-Owatonna continues to demonstrate it is in growth mode, through its growing industrial, commercial, and housing sectors.
-The City had another strong year in terms of building permit valuation.
-At the end of November, the city had issued 1,655 building permits totaling nearly $108 million total valuation.
-Last year at this time the city had issued 1,783 building permits totaling $75 million in valuation.
-Many exciting development projects are under construction or will be completed in 2023.
-Redline Development broke ground on Owatonna’s first major mixed-use project.
-A key tenant will be Olmsted County Medical Center.
-Mineral Springs Brewery (MSB) will also occupy a significant portion of the facility.
-MSB will triple in size in comparison to their previous facility.
-Seventy luxury apartments will be in the top four floors of the complex.
+Owatonna continues its history of steady growth in the industrial, commercial, and housing sectors.
+The City is experiencing another strong year in terms of building permit valuation.
+At the end of July, the city had issued 1149 building permits totaling $64.5 million total valuation.
+Last year at this time the city had issued 930 building permits totaling nearly $63 million in valuation.
+Many exciting development projects are under construction and will be completed towards the end of 2024.
+The Ascend Riverfront Development continues their construction on Owatonna’s first major mixed-use project.
+The project includes Olmsted County Medical Center, a new expanded space for Mineral Springs Brewery (MSB), and, new to Owatonna, a West Bank facility.
+Sixty-nine luxury apartments will be in the top four floors of the complex.
 This is the first major development along the Riverfront.

 Budget Highlights